Harnessing the Power of Good Feelings

 “LIVE WITH INTENTION.
 WALK TO THE EDGE.
 LISTEN HARD.
 PRACTICE WELLNESS.
 PLAY WITH ABANDON.
 LAUGH.
 CHOOSE WITH NO REGRET.
 DO WHAT YOU LOVE.
 LIVE AS IF THIS IS ALL THERE IS.” – MARY ANNE RADMACHER

-Research has found a link between an upbeat mental state and improved health, including lower blood pressure, reduced risk for heart disease, healthier weight, better blood sugar levels, and longer life.
-Having a positive outlook also has beneficial impacts on your health in terms of better sleep, decreasing stress, and potentially improving immunity and resistance to colds.
+Research has found a link between an upbeat mental state and improved health, including reduced risk for heart disease, lower blood pressure, healthier weight and a longer life.
+Having a positive outlook also has beneficial impacts on your health in terms of decreasing stress, improving sleep, and potentially improving immunity and resistance to colds.

 How do you develop a positive outlook?
 As Radmacher suggests in the quote above, make sure you listen, practice, play, and laugh as you live your life.
 Don’t do things you will regret, and don’t spend time stressing about the past.
 If you do all of this and focus on the things you love, you will feel happier.